fiorite/fiorite-poc/readme.md

 # Fiorite (In development)

-Fiorite is a development framework for building server applications using TypeScript/JavaScript.
+Fiorite is a development framework for building web applications using TypeScript/JavaScript.

 ## Packages